 You may also be eligible for the Marriage Tax Allowance.
 This enables a couple to transfer part of their personal allowance between them.
 However, you must be married or in a civil partnership, and one of you needs to be a non-taxpayer while the other is a basic rate taxpayer.

-You each have your capital gains tax (CGT allowance worth £11,700 this year 2018-19) and civil partners can transfer assets between one another without incurring tax.
+You each have your capital gains tax (CGT allowance worth £12,000 in 2019/2020) and civil partners can transfer assets between one another without incurring tax.
 Other allowances, such as your personal savings allowance and ISA allowance, remain the same.

 The legal status of civil partnership and marriage are the same for all same-sex couples, whether they are women or men.